happythenewsad/cryptme/README.md

 TODO, nice to have:
 Feature: smarter file location
   - always keep it in ~ ? permissions issues?
-  - look for .melon file in current directory
+  - look for .cryptme file in current directory
   - or in given directory
-  - after initialization, remember location in config file enforce .melon file extension brew installation more stable writing (handle IO failures)
+  - after initialization, remember location in config file enforce .cryptme file extension brew installation more stable writing (handle IO failures)